Hervey Bay Swim-With-Whales Impact Study

 Our Hervey Bay Swim-With-Whales Impact Study is specially designed to allow our passengers to enter the water as part of our research on how immersive (in-water) activities in Hervey Bay affect humpback whales.
 Here are some main points to note:

-- This is an exclusive opportunity for a maximum of nine swimmers per trip, departing on select days at 7:00am (6:15am check-in) from Urangan Harbour.
-Due to restrictions about entering the water with whale calves, the trips will most likely be offered only until early September.
+- This is an exclusive opportunity for a maximum of nine swimmers per trip, departing on select days at 7:00am (6:15 check-in) from Urangan Harbour.
+Due to restrictions about entering the water with whale calves, the trips will be offered only in the first half of whale season: from 15 July through to 10 September 2019.

 - This is not a regular whalewatch.
 The priority will be on finding suitable whale subjects and weather conditions to obtain the necessary research data.
 Swimming with whales is not guaranteed.
 We do guarantee whale sightings – or you get to go again on another trip, or an Ultimate Whalewatch ecotour (good for up to one year).
 Plus, book a whalewatch before or after this trip and get a 35% off discount.